Loading...

 Lab 41: Jobs, fg, bg, kill

 Start a long-running job in the background, inspect it with jobs, bring it to the foreground, suspend it, then resume it in the background.
-Terminate the job cleanly using kill by PID once you confirm the correct target.
+Terminate the job cleanly with kill after you confirm the correct PID.

 core troubleshooting users